Yosuke-Sugiura/Active_Noise_Control_for_Impulsive_noise/README.md

 - Plot the Adaptive Noise Reduction (ANR) curves
 - Save the result as `comparison.png`

-## esults
+## Results

-The figure below shows the comparative performance of each algorithm under impulsive noise.
+The figure below shows the comparative performance of each algorithm under impulsive noise (α-stable noise with α=1.65).

 ![Comparison Result](comparison.png)